 If you invest in our ADSs, your interest will be diluted to the extent of the difference between the initial public offering price per ADS and our net tangible book value per ADS after this offering and the Concurrent Private Placement.
-Without taking into account any other changes in such net tangible book value after December 31, 2018, other than to give effect to our issuance and sale of 13,000,000 ADSs in this offering and the issuance and sale of 13,125,000 Class A ordinary shares through the Concurrent Private Placement, and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the initial public offering price of US\$8.00 per ADS, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), new investors in ADSs in this offering would be diluted by US\$6.56, or 82.0%.
-This number is determined by subtracting net tangible book value of US\$8.00 per ADS, after giving effect to the net proceeds we will receive from this offering and the Concurrent Private Placement, from the initial public offering price of US\$8.00 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Without taking into account any other changes in such net tangible book value after December 31, 2018, other than to give effect to our issuance and sale of 13,000,000 ADSs in this offering and the issuance and sale of 14,677,419 Class A ordinary shares through the Concurrent Private Placement, both at an assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated public offering price range set forth on the front cover page of this prospectus, and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of the estimated offering price range shown on the front cover page of this prospectus, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), new investors in ADSs in this offering would be diluted by US\$4.75, or 79.2%.
+This number is determined by subtracting net tangible book value of US\$1.25 per ADS, after giving effect to the net proceeds we will receive from this offering and the Concurrent Private Placement, from the assumed initial public offering price of US\$6.00 per ADS, which is the midpoint of the estimated initial public offering price range per ADS set forth on the front cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering and the Concurrent Private Placement.